NEW MOON - Chodesh - Explained!

 This very clearly shows that the Day of Trumpets was a New Moon.

-the surface giving credibility to the common lunar cycle belief.
+of a month.
+Hence, on the surface, giving credibility to the common

-(Many biblical teachers in the past have failed to give adequate
+However, many biblical teachers in the past have failed to give

-consideration to the fact that this day was also one of the annual
+adequate consideration to the fact that this day was also one of

 Since in the text of Numbers chapter 28 none of the other annual

-assembly days happen to mention that their specified burnt offerings
+assembly day texts happen to mention that their specified burnt

-were to be in addition to those required for the 'New Moon' (listed
+offerings were to be in addition to those required for the 'New

 What many have not considered is that the burnt offerings specified

-for the days of Unleavened Bread and the following Feast of Weeks are
+for the days of Unleavened Bread, and the following Feast of Weeks,

-identical to that of the New Moon offering.
-Two young bulls, one ram
+were identical to that of the New Moon offering.
+Two young bulls,

-and seven lambs; along with their specified grain and drink offerings.
+one ram and seven lambs; along with their specified grain and drink

-It is only once the offering of the Day of Trumpets is encountered
+Indeed it is interesting, that only once the offering for the Day

 offering.